nathanaeldereje/credit-risk-model/README.md

 *Strategy: We prioritize interpretability while using ensemble methods where performance gains are significant, ensuring all model decisions are thoroughly documented.*

 ---
+## Top 5 Key Insights from EDA (Task 2 Deliverable)

+1. **Severe Class Imbalance in Target**
+   Only 193 fraud cases out of 95,662 transactions → **0.20% fraud rate**.
+This confirms the need for a proxy target (RFM-based disengagement) instead of using FraudResult directly.

+2. **Amount vs Value Relationship & Hidden Fees**
+   - 39.9% of transactions have negative Amount (refunds/cash-ins)
+   - In 2.68% of cases, `Value > |Amount|` → this difference is a **transaction fee/commission** (0.55–5,400 UGX)
+   → **Strong behavioral signal**: customers paying higher fees may be higher-risk or higher-value

+3. **Extreme Right-Skew in Transaction Amounts**
+   Most transactions are small (< 10,000 UGX), but a long tail exists up to 98.8 million UGX.
+Log transformation clearly needed for modeling.

+4. **Dominant Categories & Channels**
+   - Top 2 ProductCategories (financial_services + airtime) = 94% of volume
+   - ChannelId_3 (likely USSD) dominates with 59%, ChannelId_2 (web/app) with 39%
+   → Clear customer segments emerging

+5. **Single Country & Currency**
+   All transactions are in Uganda (CountryCode 256, Currency UGX) → we can safely drop these columns.

+**Bonus Insight**: Average customer has ~25 transactions over ~19 active days — perfect for RFM segmentation.
+---

 ## Project Structure